 As mentioned, the remote repository automatically deploys from the repository to the Staging server.
 This server is actually the same server as the Live one, the files are just pushed elsewhere than the Live-domain.
 Thus, extensive testing – specifically of optimizations to assets like CSS, images, JS – is done here.
 Since Staging and Live are both on the same server, there is complete consistency in how the site operates.

 At the end of a deployment the cache is, of course, cleared.
-I typically use the Private plugin or
+I

-.htaccess rules to keep this environment available only to testers.
+.htaccess rules to keep this environment available

 As the Live Environment is a virtual replica of the Staging Environment, it only needs to be updated by another deployment.
 The only difference is that this deployment is manual rather than automatic.
 The key here is that test reports are reviewed, bugs resolved, and changes made before the Live site is updated.
 Inconsistencies are not essential in Staging as it operates more as a place for continuous testing and rapid updates, whereas on Live they are inadmissible.
 The final workflow in regards to Grav looks like this: